ivnle/ivnle.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a master's student at UC San Diego, advised by [Taylor Berg-Kirkpatrick](https://cseweb.ucsd.edu//~tberg/).
-My research interests include applied mathematics (primarily topology and optimal transport theory), machine learning, and natural language processing.
+My research interests include applied mathematics (primarily topology and optimal transport theory), machine learning, natural language processing, and historical linguistics.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.